Karli Fulwood, CPH Vice President of Recruitment Logistics 2025

 RECRUITMENT COUNSELORS

 Prior to recruitment, Recruitment Counselors will hold meetings with their groups to educate all potential new members on recruitment logistics, personal values, and chapter values.
-They are open to answering any questions a potential new member may have regarding recruitment, and this can be anything from what to wear to how rounds work!
+All of our Recruitment Counselors are eager to answer any questions potential new members have about recruitment, offering guidance on everything from attire to the structure of each round!

 STANDARDS BOARD